Improve My Golf Swing

 - Following through with the hips after the club connects with the ball

 As some of these mechanics might not be entirely familiar, this article breaks them down into further detail.
 Try to take each one for its own merit in order to determine if it is applicable for your current needs.
 Remember that every golfer is different, so you might already have some of the suggestions mentioned above down pat.

 Why are the Mechanics so Important?

 One of the issues which many beginners face is that their bodies need time to adjust to the minor movements associated with a swing.
 In other words, simply reading a handful of suggestions will not lead to immediate results.
 Other misconceptions such as the belief that the club should always be pointed at the target as opposed to swinging in an arc around the body before it makes contact.
 The best way to break any bad habits early on is to appreciate the fundamentals of the swing itself.
-This GIF demonstrates the movements in greater detail.
 Other issues such as evenly distributing your weight and slightly bending your knees for additional stability are other elements present within a good swing.
 Of course, appreciating the fundamentals is only the beginning and a bit of patience is naturally required.
 Let's now take a look at some excellent tips so that the learning curve (pun intended) is made simple.

-Improving My Golf Swing: Tips and Techniques
+Improve My Golf Swing: Tips and Techniques

 While appreciating the basics of a golf swing is all well and good, the fact of the matter is that static knowledge alone is not nearly enough if you hope to take points off of your handicap.
 So, what are some interesting takeaway tips and how can each be used to hone your game over time?
 Let's take a closer look.